-- 8252. (a) The Department of Education department and the local county welfare department shall enter into contracts-which that establish the procedures for serving and referring a child in need of care as part of the provision of protective services pursuant to Chapter 5 (commencing with Section 16500) of Part 4 of Division 9 of the Welfare and Institutions Code.
-The Department of Education department, in consultation with the State Department of Social Services, may contract with another appropriate community agency-which that provides services or referrals, or both, for the prevention or intervention of child abuse or neglect if no such contract for child care services exists between the Department of Education department and the county welfare department. - (b) The contracts shall specify the resource and referral program or operating agency or agencies providing-child-care-and development early learning and educational support pursuant to this chapter in the county that the local contracting agency shall contact to secure care for a child needing protective services.
+- 34 SEC.
+52. Section 8252 of the Education Code is amended to 35 read: - 36 8252. (a) The department and the local county welfare 37 department shall enter into contracts that establish the procedures 38 for serving and referring a child in need of care as part of the 39 provision of protective services pursuant to Chapter 5 (commencing 40 with Section 16500) of Part 4 of Division 9 of the Welfare and

+1 Institutions Code.
+The department, in consultation with the State

+- 2 Department of Social Services, may contract with another - 3 appropriate community agency that provides services or referrals, - 4 or both, for the prevention or intervention of child abuse or neglect - 5 if no such contract for child care services exists between the department and the county welfare department. - (b) The contracts shall specify the resource and referral program or operating agency or agencies providing early learning and educational support pursuant to this chapter in the county that the local contracting agency shall contact to secure care for a child needing protective services.
 If an operating agency is unable to enroll the child, the local contracting agency described in subdivision (a) with the assistance of the providers of local resources and referral services shall locate services for the family.
-Payments for-such these located services in the absence of other funds shall be made by the local contracting agency.
+Payments for these located services in the absence of other funds shall be made by the local contracting agency. - (c) The need for services funded pursuant to this section shall be reviewed by the local contracting agency no less than every three months.